micro-nova/AmpliPi/docs/preamp_dev.md

 ### Windows Requirements
-This section will be updated with a full local build guide, but for now use the Remote Editing option.
+This section will be updated with a full local build guide, but for now use the [Remote Editing and Programming](#remote-editing-and-programming) option.

 ### Developing Directly on the Pi
 First setup the Pi for development as described in the Preamp's